James L. Owen

 Most Difficult Thing

-James L. Owen explains that the most difficult thing of his service was knowing it had to be done.
+James L. Owen explains that the most difficult part of his service was knowing it had to be done and finding the strength to get up and do it.
 He shares it was hard to accept the fact that one must "kill or be killed."
-He describes how so many officers were killed, that job responsibilities constantly changed, and that one had to persevere.
+He describes how so many officers were killed, how job responsibilities constantly changed, and that one had to persevere.

 Share YouTube: